-CO 6- Examining the varieties of non-Marxist socialism: Fabianism, Syndicalism,

-Guild Socialism, German Revisionism.
+CO 6- Examining the varieties of non-Marxist socialism: Fabianism, Syndicalism, Guild Socialism, German Revisionism.

-6. Course Title: State Politics in India
+6. Course Title : State Politics in India

-Course Code: PS 404
+Course Code : PS 404

-Credits: 6 credits
+Credits : 6 credits

-Course Outcome: This course on the state politics in India will develop an understanding in the students about the historical and emerging trends in political process in the India states.
-The students will understand the federal process in relations between centre and states over a period of time and the nature of party system and electoral politics at the state level.
+Course Outcome : This course on the state politics in India will develop an understanding in the students about the historical and emerging trends in political process in the India states.
+The students will understand the federal process in India.
+The issues underlying political dynamics of regions, the changing power relations between centre and states over a period of time and the nature of party system and electoral politics at the state level.